 “There is a lot of appetite among foreign funds, including institutional investors from the Middle East region for investing in stressed portfolio assets in India, and if this (allowing foreign funds to acquire stressed loans from banks) is allowed, we will see large scale participation by these funds in such investments,” Srini Sriniwasan, managing director of Kotak Investment Advisors, told Arabian Business.

-Abu Dhabi Investment Authority (ADIA), Investment Corporation of Dubai and Investcorp of Bahrain are among some of the Middle East-based institutional investors which are active in investing in various sectors in India.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Abu Dhabi Investment Authority (ADIA), Investment Corporation of Dubai and Investcorp of Bahrain are among some of the Middle East-based institutional investors which are active in investing in various sectors in India.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.